Portnoy Law Firm Announces Class Action on Behalf of Fermi, Inc. Investors

 LOS ANGELES, Jan.
-15, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Fermi, Inc., (“Fermi” or the "Company") (NASDAQ: FRMI) investors off a class action on behalf of investors that bought securities between February 26, 2025 and August 4, 2025, inclusive (the “Class Period”).
+22, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Fermi, Inc., (“Fermi” or the "Company") (NASDAQ: FRMI) investors of a class action on behalf of investors that bought securities between February 26, 2025 and August 4, 2025, inclusive (the “Class Period”).
 Fermi investors have until March 2, 2026 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/fermi-inc. The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.